fireeflies/PC-OPTIMIZATION/README.md

 > [!WARNING]
 > - Tweaks are experimental.
-> - Tailored for an Intel, NVIDIA and Windows 11.
+> - Tailored for Intel CPU, NVIDIA GPU and Windows 11 OS.
 > - Expect increased temperatures, power consumption and usage of CPU and GPU.
 > - Use the scripts provided as a reference to test and tailor settings to your own environment.